halkan1/cmd_experience/README.md

 touch ~/.zshenv
 ```
 With this function you will be able to use `ssh` with `ct` by issuing `ctssh 8.8.8.8` which is a bit easier.

-## Installing cmder.
-This step is done on your Windows computer.
-Go to [cmder site](https://cmder.net/) and download a suitable version (I chose full version).
-Follow the instructions for installing cmder.

-### Tweaking cmder
-I have made some adjustments to make commander better fit my style.
-The following has been done:

-##### Mark the active tab
-In cmder go to *Settings -> General -> Tab bar* and under *Console* change whatever is there to `%m⬤m (%c) %m m% %s`.
-This will add a black dot to the active tab and also the tab number in parentheses followed by the title (ie. the folder you are in or the host that you have ssh:ed to).

-##### Change behaviour when creating new tabs
-Every time I opened more than two tabs I got a UAC prompt to allow it (not running cmder as admin).
-To get rid of this slightly annoying behaviour I changed ***Confirm creating new console/tab*** from ticked to unticked under *Settings -> General -> Confirm*